Three biggest leaders of St. Louis metro want stronger response statewide from governor

 “In the eastern part of the county, we’re adjacent to St. Louis County, and 60 percent of the people in St. Charles County work in St. Louis County, so they’re getting the message much better than people in the western part of the county,” Ehlmann said.
 “That’s just one of the problems without having some kind of statewide response to this.
 In that regard I’d love to see the state get a little more involved.”

 The comments from Ehlmann, a Republican like Parson, follow Democratic St. Louis Mayor Lyda Krewson’s call last week for Parson to issue a statewide stay-home order.
-The city’s stay-home order goes to April 22.
+The city’s stay-home order was issued along with St. Louis County's on March 21.

-“It’s certainly possible, even likely that could be extended,” she said Tuesday.
-“But the more compliance we could have with that, perhaps the shorter that time period will be.”
+Ehlmann issued his own stay-home guidance March 23.
+But unlike his counterparts in the city and county, he declined to list "essential businesses" that could remain open.
+He said Tuesday some businesses, after hearing from their customers, were self-policing and closing without a mandate.

 St. Louis County Executive Sam Page, a Democrat, also called for a statewide stay-home order.